fboender/sec-tools/README.md

 The tools are written as separate unix tools that read and write from / to standard output.
 These can be combined to produce the desired result.

+Some examples of possible usage scenarios:

+* Generate a report of all user permissions (unix, mysql, etc).
+* Generate email alerts when a new open port is detected on a system.
+* Generate email alerts when users are created, modified or deleted.

 ## <a name="overview">Overview of tools</a>

 * **[sec-gather-listenports](docs/man/sec-gather-listenports.1.md)**: Output listening services / ports